rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vform](https://github.com/cretueusebiu/vform) - A simple way to handle Laravel back-end validation in Vue.
 - [vue-form-container](https://github.com/VitorLuizC/vue-form-container) - A Provider Component that encapsulate your forms and handle their states and validations
 - [ps-validation](https://github.com/PrimitiveSocial/ps-validation) - A Vue plugin that provides out-of-the-box data validation rules, very much inspired from Laravel validation system
+- [vue-laravel-errors](https://github.com/Sohaib-Sherif/vue-laravel-errors) - A Vue.JS plugin that adds a global mixin which can be used to fill an errors variable from a laravel error response and display it as an object or array, can also be used as a local mixin

 ## Resize